rezabazargan/TnLogger/README.md

 #### <i class="icon-pencil"></i> create an interpreter
-> ex: to interprete an exception
+> ex: to interpret an exception
 ```
 class ExceptionInterpreter : IInterpreter
     {